-Here at Comparitech, we’ve updated our biometric data study to include 96 countries.
-We’ve found out where biometrics are being taken, what they’re being taken for, and how they’re being stored, while also exploring the latest biometric updates amid the ongoing pandemic.
+Here at Comparitech, we’ve updated our biometric data study to include 100 countries.
+We’ve found out where biometrics are being taken, what they’re being taken for, and how they’re being stored.

-There is huge scope for biometric data collection, so we have identified eight key areas that apply to most countries (so as to offer a fair country-by-country comparison and to ensure the data is available).
-Each country has been scored out of 31, with low scores indicating extensive and invasive use of biometrics and/or surveillance and a high score demonstrating better restrictions and regulations regarding biometric use and surveillance.
-Then, to see how current biometric use for COVID-19 purposes affects a country’s score, we’ve deducted a point for each area biometrics have been introduced as an emergency control measure (six areas in total).
+There is huge scope for biometric data collection, so we have identified eight key areas that apply to most countries (to offer a fair country-by-country comparison and to ensure the data is available).
+Each country has been scored out of 28, with low scores indicating extensive and invasive use of biometrics and/or surveillance and a high score demonstrating better restrictions and regulations regarding biometric use and surveillance.

-While China topping the list perhaps doesn’t come as too much of a surprise, residents of (and travelers to) other countries may be surprised and concerned at the extent of biometric information that is being collected on them and what is happening to it afterward.
+While Iran and China topping the list perhaps doesn’t come as too much of a surprise, residents of (and travelers to) may be surprised and concerned to find out just how much biometric data is collected on them and what is happening to it afterward.

 - Many countries collect travelers’ biometric data, often through visas or biometric checks at airports